Your Railway Experience

 Locomotives can be assessed to determine whether they can be returned to working order or whether they are to be made available for display in our museum building.
-There is a viewing area to see work underway and our workshop volunteers are only too pleased to answer your questions and give you further details.
-You may even feel that you would like to help on our projects and they can tell you how to go about volunteering.
+We have exceptional facilities on site to repair and conserve our own and guest locomotives.

 At the current time, due to Covid-19 restrictions we are unable let you visit our workshop.
 We hope to have some video soon and please speak to our volunteers on site who will be delighted to share their stories and “loco adventures”!